Mainz: Early Jewish community

-The Jewish community of Mainz dates to the 10th century CE.
+The Jewish community of Mainz dates back to the 10th century CE.
 It is noted for its religious education.
 Rabbi Gershom ben Judah (960–1040) taught there, among others.
 He concentrated on the study of the Talmud, creating a German Jewish tradition.
-Mainz is also the legendary home of the martyred Rabbi Amnon of Mainz, composer of the Unetanneh Tokef prayer.
+Mainz is also the legendary home of the martyred Rabbi Amnon of Mainz, that the composition of the Unetanneh Tokef prayer is attributed to him.
 From the late 12th century rabbis met in synods.

 The city of Mainz responded to the Jewish population in a variety of ways, behaving in a capricious manner towards them.
 Sometimes they were allowed freedom and were protected; at other times, they were persecuted.
+Jews were attacked in the Rhineland massacres of 1096 and by mobs in 1283.
 The Jews were expelled in 1438, 1462 (after which they were invited to return), and in 1470.
-Jews were attacked in the Rhineland massacres of 1096 and by mobs in 1283.
-Outbreaks of the Black Death were usually blamed on the Jews, at which times they were massacred, such as the burning of 11 Jews alive in 1349.
+Outbreaks of the Black Death were usually blamed on the Jews, at which times they were massacred, such as the murder of 6000 Jews in 1349.

 Outside of the medieval city centre, there is a Jewish cemetery, with over 1500 headstones dating from the 11th through the 19th centuries.
-The earliest known gravestone is date to 1062 or 1063, and these early gravestones resemble those found in Italy in the late 10th century.
+The earliest known gravestone is date to 1062 or 1063, and these early gravestones resemble those found in Italy in the 8th–9th centuries.